Nem702/f1-tracker/readme.md

 **Transport split from domain logic.**
 Pacing/retry (`openf1_client.py`) moved out of `fetch_laps.py` once more
 endpoints (pit stops, stints) were on the way.
-Without the split, one file would end up mixing HTTP plumbing, endpoint-specific calls, and (soon) database writes — harder to test and easy to break unrelated things while editing.
+Without the split, one file would end up mixing HTTP plumbing, endpoint-specific calls, and database writes — harder to test and easy to break unrelated things while editing.
 The client has zero opinions about laps/drivers; it just does "GET this URL safely."

+**Composite primary key on `laps`, not an auto-incrementing id.**
+`(session_key, driver_number, lap_number)` together _are_ the identity of a
+lap — there's no other sensible definition of "the same lap" across reruns.
+An auto-incrementing `id` would have no way to recognize "I've already seen this lap" on a second run, so every rerun would insert duplicates instead of updating in place.
+The composite key is what makes `ON CONFLICT ...
+DO UPDATE` actually idempotent rather than just syntactically present.

+**Dropped the per-driver sector segment arrays (`segments_sector_1/2/3`).**
+OpenF1 returns these as arrays of mini-sector color codes.
+Flattening an array into a relational column means either a JSON column or a separate child table — both add real complexity for data that doesn't serve the project's actual goal (comparing lap times between two drivers).
+Left out deliberately, not missed by accident.

+**One `cur.execute()` per lap, not a bulk insert.**
+At ~70 laps × 2 drivers per run, the overhead of bulk insert helpers (`execute_values` etc.) isn't worth the added complexity yet.
+Worth revisiting if the project ever pulls a full season instead of one race.

 ## Known data quirks (not bugs)